Singletone/file2vec/README.md

 Generally data goes through the following pipeline:
 Injection → Processing → Training

-###Injection
+###Extraction
 On this stage data may be collected from a number of datasets using dataset connectors.
-Each connector is a generator that provides access to the name/text pairs stored in a dataset.
+Each connector is an iterator that provides access to the name/text pairs stored in a dataset.
 No text transformations are applied on this stage except only dataset specific ones.
 Thus, for instance, when injecting Wikipedia dataset all gzipped wiki dumps are unpacked into a set of name/text pairs with all wiki markup specific noise removed.